 During each run, a maximum of 2 manoeuvres with coefficient of 1.95 or more can be flown.
-If more than 2 such manoeuvres are flown, a warning will be given, the extra manoeuvres will not be scored and their coefficients not taken into account for the determination of the average coefficient.
+If more than 2 such manoeuvres are flown, the extra manoeuvres will not be scored and their coefficients not taken into account for the determination of the average coefficient.